-Credit: Joe Camporeale, USA TODAY Sports.
-Pictured: Gennady Golovkin (L) and Canelo Alvarez.
+Joe Camporeale, USA Today Sports.
+Pictured: Canelo Alvarez

-- Boxing is one of the world's most popular sports and big fights are among the biggest gambling holidays each year.
+- Looking to learn how to bet on boxing?
+It's one of the world's most popular sports and big fights are among the biggest gambling holidays each year.

 - There aren't as many predictive stats in boxing so handicappers use the eye test and anecdotal evidence when breaking down a fight.